In this section

 At the Tourism Department, we adhere to focused advertising that capitalizes on our competitive advantage and encourage our partners to do the same (advertising your destination, attractions, and events more than 60 miles away).
 These advantages include cultural heritage, arts, culinary, and outdoor adventure.
 We use these “Experience Pillars” to dispel misperceptions about our state.
 In addition, they set us apart from our competition and reinforce our brand promise to deliver adventure steeped in culture.
 Part of CoOp advertising is telling the unique story of your people and places in this context.

-In the current fiscal cycle of the CoOp Program, 33 awarded entities received $600,000 in matching funds to showcase destinations, attractions, and events.
+In fiscal year 2020 of the CoOp Program, 33 awarded entities received $600,000 in matching funds to showcase destinations, attractions, and events.
 Co-branded advertising with total media value of $1.25 million stretched from Texas to Arizona and north to Colorado.
 Engaging, “sight-doing” content and vivid imagery showed people New Mexico has a lot to offer.

 Recent years’ grant partners and marketing efforts have included: